alexasih/alexasih.github.io/README.md

 # alexasih.github.io
-Code for my personal webite
+This is the code for my personal website.

 Created from the Introduction to Web Development workshop I co-lead with Sho Nihei @ https://github.com/shonihei.